Rocca di Bagnara: A Medieval Fortress in Bagnara di Romagna, Italy

 History

-In 1428, the original castrum was destroyed in battle, when forces led by Angiolo della Pergola overcame it.
-Later in the 15th century, the lords of Imola, belonging to the Riario-Sforza family, undertook the reconstruction of the fortress on these ruins.
-Girolamo Riario, who ruled as lord of Imola from 1482 until his death in 1488, initiated extensive rebuilding efforts, shaping the fortress in a form that remains largely recognizable today.
+In 1428, the original castrum was destroyed during a battle involving Angiolo della Pergola, reflecting the turbulent political and military struggles of the time.
+Later in the 15th century, the Riario-Sforza family, who ruled Imola, undertook the construction of a new fortress atop the ruins of the earlier structure.
+This reconstruction was initiated by Girolamo Riario, lord of Imola from 1482 until his death in 1488.
+He shaped the fortress into the form that largely survives today.

 Remains

-The fortress includes a water reserve well, essential for sustaining inhabitants during sieges, reflecting thoughtful planning in its design.
-A spiral staircase composed of 78 monolithic sandstone steps ascends vertically within the structure, exemplifying the “bello stile cinquecentesco,” or the refined artistic style of the 16th century.
+The fortress also contains a water reserve well, essential for sustaining occupants during sieges.
+A notable architectural feature is a spiral staircase made of 78 monolithic sandstone steps stacked vertically.
+This staircase exemplifies the “bello stile cinquecentesco,” or beautiful 16th-century style, reflecting the aesthetic values of the Renaissance period.